tinpotnick/project-mediaswitch/readme.md

 * RFC 3550: RTP: A Transport Protocol for Real-Time Applications
 * RFC 3551: RTP Profile for Audio and Video Conferences with Minimal Control

+Note, I have included RFC 4028 here for possible future work.

 # Testing

 The SIP server can be run with the test flag: